 It was not a decision entered into without a great deal of thought and, hopefully, not without prayer.
 Now that you have decided to marry, you will undoubtedly be putting a great deal more time and effort (and again, hopefully, prayer) into planning and preparing for the wedding ceremony.
 Since you are planning to make the cathedral the place for the celebration of your wedding, everyone at St. Peter in Chains would like to be as helpful as possible.

-That is the purpose of our Wedding Guideline Booklet.
-(Please stay tuned for a link, we are currently revising our guidelines.
-In the meantime, contact the office for details.)
+That is the purpose of our Wedding Guidelines.
 Because we schedule many more weddings here at the cathedral than the typical parish church, we have found that it is helpful for everyone concerned - you, your families and guests, if we put our expectations in written form.

 It is our experience that everything will go much more smoothly, both in preparation and in the ceremony itself, if everyone knows what is expected of them and adheres to those expectations.
 Please understand that because of the number of weddings taking place at the cathedral, we cannot begin making exceptions to the policies we have established.

 Additionally, we have the responsibility of assuring that weddings celebrated at the cathedral adhere to liturgical standards.
 In choosing the cathedral as the place for the celebration of your wedding you also choose to abide by the policies governing the use of the facility.

 The information in our Wedding Guidelines is designed to help you with your wedding ceremony.
 If there are any additional questions or if you would like to check available dates, please call the Parish Office or email the Cathedral Secretary.